-S&TC Cymru is represented on Wales Environment Link (WEL).
+WildFish Cymru is represented on Wales Environment Link (WEL).

-We are also collaborating with Fish Legal to require the Welsh government to act to protect the River Wye catchment from phosphate pollution stemming from intensive poultry and other farming activity.
+We are actively working to influence Welsh Government to provide improved protection for salmon and sea trout in its SAC rivers and elsewhere.
+We are working with Fish Legal to require the Welsh government to act to protect the River Wye catchment from phosphate pollution stemming from intensive poultry and other farming activity.

-Other S&TC policy work
+Other WildFish policy work

-There has been plenty of other work this year, especially concerning chalk streams, agricultural post-Brexit policy, and barriers to migration, hatcheries, predation and even, beavers.
+We have been active on chalk streams, agricultural policy, barriers to migration, hatcheries, predation and beavers.
 We often undertake this work as part of the Blueprint for Water Coalition under the Wildlife & Countryside Link.
-We also have a seat on the England Fisheries Group, the EA's Water Leaders' Group, which covers all environmental water issues, and the National Drought Group, where we have represented wild fisheries since 2011.
+We also have a seat on the England Fisheries Group, the EA's Water Leaders' Group, which covers all environmental water issues.